mirshaf/vector-processor/README.md

-# vector-processor
+# Vector Processor

+The hardware description of a simple vector processor.
 A Verilog project for the Digital Systems Design course, Spring 2024.

 ## Tools